 During the course of 2008, the total catch of tuna and tuna-like fishes amounted to 9.829 t.
 Turkey's total catch of bluefin tuna, albacore, Atlantic bonito and swordfish were 879 t, 208 t, 6.448 t, and 386 t, respectively.
 All bluefin catch was caught by 98 purse seiners, the majority of which had an overall length of 30-50 m and 200-300 GRT.
-BFT Fishing operation was conducted intensively off Antalya Bay and in the region between Antalya (Gazi Paşa) and Cyprus.
-In the Mediterranean; BFT fisheries was conducted in the region between Cyprus-Turkey and in the region Cyprus-Syria.
+A bluefin tuna fishing operation was conducted intensively off Antalya Bay and in the region between Antalya (Gazi Paşa) and Cyprus.
+In the Mediterranean; bluefin tuna fisheries were conducted in the region between Cyprus-Turkey and in the Cyprus-Syria region.
 The highest bluefin tuna catch amount was obtained in the second half (second week) of June.
-Recommendations and resolutions imposed by ICCAT were translated into national legislation and implemented.
+Recommendations and resolutions imposed by ICCAT were transposed into national legislation and implemented.
 All conservation and management measures regarding bluefin tuna fisheries and farming are regulated by national legislation through notifications, considering ICCAT's related regulations.
-The Fisheries Information System has been updated in order to meet the requirements of data exchange at national and regional level.
+The Fisheries Information System has been updated in order to meet the requirements of data exchange at the national and regional level.

-Specific research activities towards bluefin tuna, albacore and Atlantic bonito fishery and biology were conducted.
+Specific research activities on bluefin tuna, albacore and Atlantic bonito fishery and biology were conducted.
 In addition to these, a tuna larval survey in the eastern Mediterranean has been carried out in 2008.